ENCCS/julia-for-hpda/content/regression.rst

       model = fit(LinearModel, @formula(log(Volume) ~ log(Girth) + log(Height)), L_train)

-   Lastly, make predictions on the training set according to the model and compute the root mean squared error of the prediction.
+   Lastly, make predictions on the training set according to the model and compute the root mean squared error of the prediction (for instance on the training set).

    .. code-block:: julia